andreabresolin/KotlinCoroutinesExamples/README.md

 #### Pros

 - no direct reference to the view so the state of the _ViewModel_ can be preserved across configuration changes (like orientation changes)
-- the asynchronous operations can easily survive the view configuration changes allowing for a more efficient use of resources
+- the asynchronous operations can easily survive the view's configuration changes allowing for a more efficient use of resources
 - we can store in the _ViewModel_ all the state information that we want to keep on configuration changes without needing to restore it when the view instance changes

 #### Cons

-- to update the view, we set the state in the [_LiveData_](https://developer.android.com/topic/libraries/architecture/livedata.html), and this means that we still need to make a call to a method as in a presenter, but now we have the additional work to subscribe to the _LiveData_ in the view and handle a callback to perform the real state change on the view
+- to update the view, we set the state in [_LiveData_](https://developer.android.com/topic/libraries/architecture/livedata.html) objects, and this means that we still need to make a call to a method to update the state as in a presenter, but now we have the additional work to subscribe to the _LiveData_ in the view and handle a callback to perform the real state change on the view
 - given that _LiveData_ returns a single type and we might need additional information to update the state of the view as a _LiveData_ object changes, we might end up creating multiple custom types that hold all the information to be returned by the _LiveData_ or we need to coordinate multiple _LiveData_ objects, a problem that we never had in MVP with a presenter
 - automatically restoring the state of a new view instance with _LiveData_ poses new challenges in coordinating between the state that is restored from the traditional _Bundle_ and what is actually available in _LiveData_
 - complex UI flows can become challenging to achieve as opposed to MVP
-- to understand the flow in the code while updating the UI, we need to check where a _LiveData_ is set in the _ViewModel_, then jump to the observer method for that _LiveData_ inside the view, then jump to all that is called by that observer method, instead of a straightforward call to the view that we have in MVP (in case we use data-binding with MVVM, then we also need to jump to the view layouts)
+- to understand the flow in the code when updating the UI, we need to check where a _LiveData_ is set in the _ViewModel_, then jump to the observer method for that _LiveData_ inside the view, then jump to all that is called by that observer method, instead of a straightforward call to the view that we have in MVP (in case we use data-binding with MVVM, then we also need to jump to the view layouts)

 ### RxJava in Android